tekknolagi/tekknolagi.github.com/recs.md

 #filters a { padding-right: 5px; }
 </style>

 I love recommending places to people.
-Here are some recommendations.
-I have personally been to all of these and enjoyed them.
+Here are some recommendations from my "short list".
+I have personally been to all of these and enjoyed them enough to specifically call them out.
 I receive no kickbacks; the establishment owners don't even know I have this list.

 The food establishments tend to be vegetarian friendly, since I don't eat meat or fish.